Atai Beckley N.V (ATAI)’s results reveal risk

-While Atai Beckley N.V has underperformed by -0.76%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ATAI rose by 195.49%, with highs and lows ranging from $6.75 to $1.15, whereas the simple moving average jumped by 26.12% in the last 200 days.
+While Atai Beckley N.V has overperformed by 1.05%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ATAI rose by 188.72%, with highs and lows ranging from $6.75 to $1.15, whereas the simple moving average jumped by 22.03% in the last 200 days.

 On October 13, 2025, Needham started tracking Atai Beckley N.V (NASDAQ: ATAI) recommending Buy.
 A report published by Oppenheimer on July 29, 2025, Initiated its previous ‘Outperform’ rating for ATAI.
 H.C.
 Wainwright also reiterated ATAI shares as ‘Buy’, quoting a target price of $10 on the company’s shares in a report dated November 18, 2024.
 Loop Capital initiated its ‘Buy’ rating for ATAI, as published in its report on November 01, 2022.
 Maxim Group’s report from November 30, 2021 suggests a price prediction of $25 for ATAI shares, giving the stock a ‘Buy’ rating.
 ROTH Capital also rated the stock as ‘Buy’.